openjdk/jdk/doc/building.md

 circumstances, these heuristics can fail.

 If you are having strange build issues related to path conversion, you might need to debug how fixpath treats your paths.
-There are many ways to do this.
+Here are some ways to do this.

 One way is to define the environment variable `DEBUG_FIXPATH`, e.g.
 `DEBUG_FIXPATH=1 make jdk`.
 When set, any call to `fixpath exec` will result in